ShanonPearce/ASH-Toolset/README.md

 - **Equalizer APO Compatibility** —  Generates configuration files to load HpCFs and BRIRs in Equalizer APO, an audio processing object for windows.
 - **HeSuVi Compatibility** —  Generates BRIRs and HpCFs in formats compatible with HeSuVi, a headphone surround virtualization tool for Equalizer APO.

+## Background

+### Binaural Room Impulse Responses
+Binaural room impulse responses (BRIRs) are measurements that capture the spectral filtering properties of the head and ears, as well as the loudspeakers and any room reverberation present.
+Measurements are typically made in reverberant rooms using dummy heads that are rotated above their torso to capture multiple head orientations for a number of source locations within the room.
+One key application of BRIRs is the synthesis of spatial audio over headphones.
+Convolution of an audio signal with a BRIR converts the audio to that which would be heard by the listener if it had been played at the source location.
+This process can be repeated for all channels in the audio signal and their respective source locations in the room to create spatial surround sound on headphones.

+The ASH Toolset can be used to generate BRIRs that can be customised to achieve a desired acoustic simulation over headphones.
+Distance, reverberation time, listener, headphone type and room target response can be customised to the user's preference.

+### Headphone Correction Filters

+A significant source of spectral colouration impacting the quality of binaural simulations is the headphones used for binaural reproduction.
+A common design goal for headphone calibration is the diffuse-field target which minimises spectral colouration of stereo signals on headphones.
+Binaural measurements that have been diffuse-field calibrated will be compatible with these types of headphones.
+As the binaural measurements produced by the toolset are diffuse-field calibrated (prior to applying room targets), headphones should also be diffuse-field equalised to ensure compatibility in terms of timbral quality.

+Although diffuse-field calibrated headphones are common, differences in frequency responses across headphones are considerably large.
+Individual headphone equalisation is therefore recommended to compensate for the unique undesired spectral colouration introduced by the headphones.

+The ASH Toolset can be used to generate Headphone Correction Filters (HpCFs) for a set of commonly used headphones.
+The filters can be used to equalise individual headphones to the diffuse-field target response and compensate for undesired spectral colouration introduced by the headphones.

 ## Getting Started

 ASH Toolset is a python app built with Python, Numpy, Scipy, & DearPyGui.\